 - No social trading

-On the Plus500 platform, clients can trade the following CFDs: 28 stock indices, 95 exchange traded funds (ETFs), 70 forex pairs, 22 commodities, 11 cryptocurrencies, more than 560 options CFDs and about 1900 share CFDs drawn from over 25 countries.
+On the Plus500 platform, you can trade the following CFDs: 28 stock indices, 95 exchange traded funds (ETFs), 70 forex pairs, 22 commodities, 11 cryptocurrencies, more than 560 options CFDs and about 1,900 share CFDs drawn from over 25 countries.
 CFDs in Cryptocurrencies are not available to retail clients from the UK.
+In general, there is a great selection with something for everyone to build a diversified portfolio according to their own interests and financial goals.

 Plus500 Instruments Summary